 "They were a fierce tribe of female thieves and warriors that lived in the desert.
 Ganondorf was actually one of their race.
 It was said that a male was born to them only once every hundred years and when that happened he would be declared king.
 Since they were thieves, I thought that they would have tons of artifacts and treasures in the ruins of their fortress.
-Think of all the historical knowledge that could be there, just lying forgotten under the sand.
-But I guess I should get excavating if I want to find it."
+Think of all the historical knowledge that could be there lying forgotten under the sand.
+But I guess I would need to get to doing a rather copious amount of excavating if I ever want to find it."
 He said, disappointed.

-"I like the sound of the Gerudo," Ashei said wistfully.
+"I kind of like the sound of the Gerudo," Ashei said wistfully.
 "I got to admit that a whole tribe of female warriors sounds very appealing."

 "What happened to them?"
 Link asked, his curiosity aroused.
 "I know for a fact that there is no one living in that desert anymore."